Insurance for your candle business

 A slip and fall

 A supplier is delivering heavy boxes of wax to your home or warehouse and they slip on the freshly mopped floor, hurting their arm.
-Public liability insurance would cover the legal and compensation costs associated with the claim.
+Public liability insurance can cover the legal and compensation costs associated with the claim.

 A house fire

 A customer who you've sold a candle to knocks it over while it's burning, causing a small house fire.
 While it is not your fault, the customer wants to take you to court.
-Product liability insurance would also cover this claim.
+Product liability insurance can also cover this claim.

 A break in